WinVector/rquery/README.md

 The primary non-relational (traditional `SQL`) operators are:

 -   [`select_columns()`](https://johnmount.github.io/rquery/reference/select_columns.html).
 This allows choice of columns (central to `SQL`), but is not a relational operator as it can damage row-uniqueness.
 -   [`order_by()`](https://johnmount.github.io/rquery/reference/order_by.html).
-This is a non-relational "user presentation" verb.
+This is actually relational in the sense that it does not ruin a table that is a relation (has unique rows).
+However it is only a useful intermediate step with used with its `limit=` option.
 Row order is not well-defined in the relational algebra (and also not in most `SQL` implementations).
 If used it should be used last in a query (so it is not undone by later operations).

 The primary missing relational operators are: